-Part 1 Preliminary

-Part 2 Permitted or prohibited development

-2.3 Zone objectives and Land Use Table The proposed development is a permissible development under the RU5 land use table as expressed above and in accordance with the relevant to the land use zone objectives

-Part 3 Exempt and complying development

-Part 4 Principal development standards

-4.1 Minimum subdivision lot size The proposed development does not relate to this clause

-4.3 Height of buildings MLEP 2009 specifies a maximum building height of 8.5m in relation to the land.
-The maximum height of the proposed development is 6.54m (this measurement has been taken from plans provide by the applicant).
-Complies .

-4.4 Floor space ratio MLEP 2009 specifies a floor space ratio of 0.5:1 in relation to the land.
-The existing dwelling on the site has an area of approximately 134m2 (this measurement has been taken from SIX Maps online as Council does not have readily available information of the floor area of the existing dwellings at the site).
-The proposed addition of the dwelling would have an area of 105 m2, the proposed shed would have an area of 100m2 and the proposed carport would have an area of 70m2.
-The Lot has an area of 3034.5m 2 .
-The FSR of the proposed development would be 0.14:1.
-Complies.
-Part 5 Miscellaneous provisions 5.10 Heritage Conservation The proposed development involves works within a heritage conservation area identified by the LEP.
-Council's Heritage Advisor recommended approval of the development subject to conditions.
-It is considered that where the development is carried out in accordance with these recommendations it would be in accordance with the requirements of this Clause.
-Complies Part 6 Urban release areas Part 7 Additional local provisions 7.1 Terrestrial biodiversity The subjected site is not identified as "Biodiversity" by Council's biodiversity Mapping and therefore the provision of this clause do not require further consideration in relation to the proposed development 7.6 Earthworks Earthworks involved with the proposed development would be minimal and associated with establishment of the foundation.
+Part 1 Preliminary Part 2 Permitted or prohibited development 2.3 Zone objectives and Land Use Table The proposed development is a permissible development under the RU1 zone.
+Complies Part 3 Exempt and complying development Part 4 Principal development standards 4.1 Minimum subdivision lot size The development standard is not relevant 4.3 Height of buildings MLEP 2009 specifies a maximum building height of 12m in relation to the land.
+The maximum height of the proposed development is approximately 5.24m.
+Complies 4.4 Floor space ratio MLEP 2009 specifies no floor space ratio in relation to the land so the proposed development is in accordance with the clause of floor space ratio Not relevant Part 5 Miscellaneous provisions Part 6 Urban release areas Part 7 Additional local provisions 7.1 Terrestrial biodiversity The subjected site is not identified as "Biodiversity" on Council's biodiversity Mapping.
+Not relevant 7.6 Earthworks Earthworks involved with the proposed development would be minimal and associated with establishment of the foundation.
 The proposed earthwork is not anticipated to have a detrimental impact on existing drainage patterns, soil stability and amenity of the adjoining properties.
+Conditions of Consent are required for earthworks for this proposed development to ensure the works are carried out in accordance with council's standard requirements. complies

-2. State Environmental Planning Policy No. 55 - Remediation of Land
+2. State Environmental Planning Policy No. 55 - Remediation of Land the development is proposed to be carried out, and